The-MindSpace/MindSpace-Web/README.md

 ## License

-MindSpace is licensed under the MIT License.
+MindSpace is licensed under the CC0 1.0 Universal License.
 See the LICENSE file for more details.

 <h1 id="prs">Issues & Pull Requests</h1>